Transportation in Australia

 • Bay Trail: starts in Port Melbourne and goes past the beaches all the way to Carrum.

-Another suitable city for bikers is Canberra.
-It has a great network of bike trails.
-Make sure to purchase a map before you start exploring the city.
+Another suitable city for bikers is Canberra with its great network of trails.
 Please note that some tracks away from the city center might be quite hard to negotiate (they are quite hilly).
-The bike tracks are also available on line.
+The bike tracks are also available online.

 Public Transportation